mmilata/ektobot/README.rst

 else will ever use this module - let me know if you want to and I might improve the code and/or documentation.

+It currently cannot process anything else than archives from Ektoplazm.
+Please let me know if you have any other use in mind!

 license
 =======